kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 | 1 | 1 | 0   | 0   | 1    |
 | 1 | 1 | 1   | 1   | 1    |

+# Project

 You can download this project and use the .ino code or copy from txt, cpp or ino file.
-To assemble the prototype on the arduino you need the following items: 12 resistors, 2 of 220 ohm and the rest of 1 k ohm.
-31 jumpers or wires.
-2 DIP switches DPST x 4 .
-1 led.
-1 arduino one.
-2 slide switches.
+To assemble the prototype on the arduino you need the following items:

+## Itens
+- 12 resistors.
+- 2 of 220 ohm and the rest of 1 k ohm.
+- 31 jumpers or wires.
+- 2 DIP switches DPST x 4.
+- 1 led.
+- 1 arduino UNO.
+- 2 slide switches.

 Below you can see the schematic assembled in tinkercad. do the assembly using the same pins, because inside the code the first 13 pins are initialized in a list starting from digital pin 2 to be of **INPUT** type.